Durak: Fool with epaulettes

-If the last card played by an attacker is a six, and the defender loses, the defender is cheerfully pronounced durak s galstukom (lit. 'a fool with a necktie'), and the six card may be symbolically placed on his chest.
+If the last card played by an attacker is a six, and the defender loses, the defender is cheerfully pronounced durak s galstukom (lit. 'a fool with a necktie'), and the six card may be symbolically placed on their chest.
 This is worse than declaring the loser simply as a durak, because of the handicap of having a low-value Six through the final part of the game.
 If the attacker plays two sixes, the loser is even called a durak with "epaulettes on both shoulders" in Russian "durak s pogonami".

 Some variants use the ties as scoring points.
 If someone has a six as a tie, the opponents must next score against them using a seven, and so on until someone receives an ace as a tie.
 To score, the winning individual or team must not only end with the correct tie value, but must include at least one non-trump card in the final attack.
 As it goes with two sixes either.
+That being said, not all variants use the "fool with epaulette" rule, some simply ignore the defender who lost to a six and simply call them the durak.